-If you’re looking for the best solution to take payments from your customers, I’m gonna answer that question for you and give you food for thought that’s based on objective criteria as well as my recommendation for which one is best…
+If you’re looking for the best solution to take payments from your customers, here’s some “food for thought” questions for you based on objective criteria as well as my recommendation for which option is best.

-…all of those things, unique to YOUR situation!
+All of those things are unique to your business and your situation!

-So the reality is that none of them are absolutely the best. because they are different tools and should be used in different situations… BUT
+So the reality is that none of them are absolutely the best because they are different tools and should be used in different situations.

-As I mentioned, I do have my recommendation and in this video I’m gonna tell you which one you should be using and when it’s best to use it.
+As I mentioned, I do have my recommendation and in this video and blog post I’m going to tell you which one you should be using and when it’s best to use it.

-A quick side note: This video is going to be a complete comparison.
+On a quick side note this video is going to be a complete comparison.
 It’s comprehensive so at the end of it, you should be able to determine what option is best for you right now.

 There is an outline in the description of this video AND the associated website article, so check those links if you’re interested only in a specific part of what I’ll cover.